Exit Strategies for Property Investment in Australia: A Comprehensive Guide

 Cons

-Development and flipping are hands-on and high risk
+Development and flipping strategies are hands-on and high risk.

 5. Portfolio Rebalancing: Sell Underperforming Assets

 Let’s be honest: not every property will perform.
 Some will underperform or become “toxic”, costing you hundreds of thousands over the years if you hold blindly.
-It is important to identify poor performers and nip this in the bud early, as the same compounding effect that helps you build wealth, and bring you down quickly as well.
+It is important to identify poor performers and nip this in the bud early.
+The same compounding effect that helps you build wealth can also bring you down quickly.

 Regular portfolio reviews are essential so you can identify: